Written by the UPGUYS Editorial Team

 If you are financially and emotionally prepared for something as serious as surgery, you can consider doing a hair transplant.

-There are two popular procedures that are used.
+Two popular procedures are used.

 3- Laser Treatment